harjanaz/indo-european/v-vycinas.md

 # Vincent Vycinas

-Like late Heidegger Vycinas is more of a [[pagans]] than a philosopher.
+Like late Heidegger Vycinas is more of a [[content-producers]] than a philosopher.